reubenfirmin/EmailReplyBopt/README.md

 2) Edit bot.yml, and add your email credentials to the imap and smtp sections.
 Add your OpenAI key (https://platform.openai.com/account/api-keys).

 3) Customize the replyTo.
-Your email provider may require that the replyTo email matches your smpt user.
+Your email provider may require that the replyTo email matches your smtp user.

 4) If you like, customize or add to the prompts.